-USACE welcomes and encourages feedback from our partners and staff on the Revolutionize USACE CW initiative.
-Some of the feedback that we have received to date is summarized below.
+The U.S. Army Corps of Engineers (USACE) welcomes and encourages feedback from our partners and staff on the Revolutionize USACE Civil Works (CW) initiative.
+Some of the feedback that we have received up to October 2020 is summarized below.
 This list will be updated with USACE actions to address the input as those actions are further developed.

 Objective 1: Accelerate Project Delivery